sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 As orchestrator, we will use **Conductor** because it is easily deployable via a Docker container and has an intuitive graphical interface.
 This interface allows us to define workflows, manage invocations, and configure the tasks.
 We will explore these aspects in more detail as we proceed.

+In our implementation, the Product has four attributes:
+- *id*: the auto generated primary key;
+- *code*: an unique attribute used as an alternative key;
+- *name*: the product name;
+- *description*: the product description.

+The interaction with the database (*Postgres*) is handles by Java JPA to avoid the SQL writing.

 ## The workflow to implement